openedx/docs.openedx.org/source/community/release_notes/ulmo/dev_op_release_notes.rst

-Open edX Teak Developer & Operator Release Notes
+Open edX Ulmo Developer & Operator Release Notes
 ################################################

-*Releasing June, 2025!*
+*Releasing December, 2025!*

-These are the developer & operator release notes for the Teak release, the 20th community release of the Open edX Platform, spanning changes from October 24, 2024 to April 9, 2025.
+These are the developer & operator release notes for the Teak release, the 21st community release of the Open edX Platform, spanning changes from April 10, 2025 to December 9, 2025.
 You can also review details about :doc:`../index` or learn more about the `Open edX Platform`_.

 To view the end-user facing docs, see the :doc:`feature_release_notes`.